nuclio/nuclio/docs/devel/contributing.md

 make lint test
 ```

-This may take a while (about 10 minutes) and requires only Docker.
+This may take a while (over 10 minutes) and requires only Docker.

+To run a limited kubernetes nuctl suite (Also runs in CI):

+- On linux:
+    ```sh
+    make test-k8s-nuctl
+    ```
+- On Mac
+    ```sh
+    NUCTL_EXTERNAL_IP_ADDRESSES=<external-ip> make test-k8s-nuctl
+    ```

+Running end-to-end tests on kubernetes is currently done manually.
 End to end testing on Kubernetes is still done manually.

 When you're done, create a feature branch from the `development` branch; (Nuclio follows the GitFlow branching model):